Redefining the possibilities for a young person.

 Solli Raphael has been dubbed as one of the greatest youth leaders of all time.

-At 17 years of age, Solli Raphael's list of achievements exceed far beyond the ordinary, and include 200 speaking engagements, two published books, founding two businesses, as well as an organisation and a charity, and five years (and counting) dedicated to helping the planet and helping others become the best versions of themselves (around two billion others to be exact).
+At 17 years of age, Solli Raphael's list of achievements exceed far beyond the ordinary, and include over 200 speaking engagements, three published books, founding two businesses, as well as an organisation and a charity, and five years (and counting) dedicated to helping the planet and helping others become the best versions of themselves (around two billion others to be exact).

 A fierce learner, Solli began studying at university at 15, making him one of the youngest university students in the history of Australia.
 On top of that, Solli is also an athlete, multi-instrumentalist, mad adventurer, amateur adrenaline junkie, and lover of Mexican food (though his favourite cuisines extend beyond that).

 An icon of 21st century poetry